darklaunch/darklaunch.com/blog/2020/07/28/disable-javascript-in-firefox.md

-Firefox allows disabling JavaScript from the <kdb>about:config` advanced settings editor.
+Firefox allows disabling JavaScript from the `about:config` advanced settings editor.

 To disable JavaScript in Firefox, do the following: